-A private blockchain is regarded as a centralised network since it is fully controlled by one organization.
+A private blockchain is regarded as a centralised network since it is fully controlled by one organisation.
 With private blockchains, write permission to the blockchain is commonly kept centralised to one organisation.
 Reading the blockchain may be (partly) public or restricted to a selected few; for example, by being invited to join the network or having granted access.
 A private blockchain is almost always a permissioned blockchain.
 Private blockchains are thus highly restricted.
 The access control mechanism can vary, for instance, existing participants can invite new members, a regulatory authority can issue a license to participate, or a group of members can make such decisions.
 Private blockchains are a way of taking advantage of blockchain technology by setting up groups and participants who can verify transactions internally.
 In contrast to public blockchains, members who control the blockchain are at risk for security breaches, similar to a centralised system.
 Private blockchains have their uses in scalability, state compliance of data privacy rules, and other regulatory issues.
-Examples of private blockchains, are argued not to be proper blockchains.
+Examples of private blockchains are MONAX and Multichain.
+Private blockchains, similar to consortium blockchains, are argued not to be proper blockchains.